simphony/docs/docs/index.md

-# Welcome to the SimPhoNy docs!
+# Welcome to the SimPhoNy documentation!

-SimPhoNy is an ontology-based [open-source](license.md) Python framework that promotes and enables interoperability between any 3rd-party software tool.
-Here you can learn more about it.
+The SimPhoNy Open Simulation Platform is a framework that aims to achieve interoperability between software such as simulation engines, databases and data repositories using a knowledge graph as the common language.
+It is focused on the domain of materials science.

+SimPhoNy enables:

+- Visualization and exploration of OWL ontologies and RDFS Vocabularies
+- Wrappers: interfaces between ontologies and software products or digital objects
+- Manipulation of ontology-based data: work with ontology individuals, transfer them among different software products using the wrappers, and query the knowledge graph

 ````{panels}
    :body: text-center